Revisiting the Chern-Simons interaction during inflation with a non-canonical pseudo-scalar: Consequence of the non-canonical kinetic term

 where in the left-hand side, the first factor comes from the normalization~\eqref{eq:phi_to_zeta}, the second factor from the gravitational mixing ($v_{\sigma}\to v_\phi$), as accounted from the first two terms on the r.h.s. of Eq.~\eqref{eq:two_field_phi}, and the third factor from the direct coupling of $v_{\sigma}$ in Eq.~\eqref{eq:two_field_sigma}.
 In the final step the definition of $\xi$~\eqref{xi} has been used.
 Besides being proportional to this factor, the final amplitude of $\zeta$ is also proportional to the number of $e$-foldings $\Delta N_k$ for which the spectator field is rolling since the horizon crossing of CMB modes.
 During this period, the super-horizon conversion $\delta \sigma \to \zeta$ is taking place.
 In the standard $c_{s,\phi} = c_{s,\sigma} =1$ case, this production results in a significant amount of non-Gaussianity, unless $\Delta N_k$ is severely constrained.
 Specifically, one needs to assume that the spectator $\sigma$ only rolls for very few $e$-folds after the CMB modes have been produced~\cite{Ferreira:2014zia,Namba:2015gja}.
 In the current case, the above scaling shows that the smallness of both sound speed suppresses the sourced power spectrum $P_{\zeta}^{(1)}$ as ${\rm Max}\left[ c_{s,\phi}^4, c_{s,\sigma}^4\right]$.

-To move from this qualitative discussion to a quantitative computation of the sourced modes, let us consider the specific example of $c_{s,\phi} = c_{s,\sigma} \equiv c_s$ in Eqs.~\eqref{eq:two_field_phi} and~\eqref{eq:two_field_sigma}.
-In this case, as summarized in App.~\ref{app:two_field}, the equations of motion can be diagonalized and the formal solution acquires a reasonably simple form.
+To move from this qualitative discussion to a quantitative computation of the sourced modes, let us consider the specific example of $c_{s,\phi} = c_{s,\sigma} = c_s$ with $\xi = const$. in Eqs.~\eqref{eq:two_field_phi} and~\eqref{eq:two_field_sigma}.
+It is important to stress that this suppression is effective also in the case of a varying $ \xi$, and will be in act also if, for instance, the model of~\cite{Namba:2015gja} (where $ \xi$ experiences a significant variation for an order one number of e-folds) is generalized to a non-canonical kinetic term and small sound speed.
+In the following, for definiteness, we perform explicit computations for the simpler case of $c_{s,\phi} = c_{s,\sigma} = c_s$ with $\xi = const$, to concretely illustrate how this suppression acts, leaving to future work a detailed quantitative computation for the case of varying $\xi$.

+In App.~\ref{app:two_field} we show that, for equal sound speeds and constant $\xi$, the equations of motion of the mode functions of the two fields can be diagonalized, and their formal solution acquires a reasonably simple form.
 Similarly to the single field case, we define

 and we evaluate the functions $f_{2,\zeta}$ and $f_{3,\zeta}$ as Eqs.~\eqref{eq:f2_full_multi} and~\eqref{eq:f3_full_multi}.
 Notice that in this case, we can factor out $\epsilon_{\phi}$ as an overall factor.
 Instead, $f_{2,\zeta}$ and $f_{3,\zeta}$ depend on the parameter $\Delta N_k$, which represents the number of $e$-foldings from the time the mode of interest leaves the horizon until the axion decays.
 Using these equations and the relation~\eqref{eq:source_tensor} for the tensor perturbation, we plot in Fig.~\ref{fig:rtot_two_fields} the tensor-to-scalar ratio in the $\xi-\epsilon_{\phi}$ plane.
 We fix $\Delta N_k = 10$ and we present two different panels, for $c_s = 1$ and $c_s = 0.1$, respectively.
 In each panel, the contour corresponding to the current upper limit, $r \simeq 0.03$~\cite{Tristram:2021tvh,Galloni:2022mok}, is indicated with a red line.
 Analogously to the previous figure, we also show the 2-$\sigma$ constraint on $f_{\rm NL}^{\rm eff}$, that excludes the region above the dot-dashed green line.
 We also separate with a blue line the regions of parameters for which the sourced modes (above the line) or the vacuum modes (below the line) dominate the tensor signal.